bfree-github/experiments-frustum-view/README.md

 ## Project Management
 I normally use JIRA for project/task management.
 For such a small/brief single-developer project, I'll likely just keep it in my head:

-1. Calculate a frustum quadrilateral ROI for a specified 3D camera view.
+1. Calculate a frustum ground projection polygon for a specified 3D camera view.
 2. Build an orthogonal viewer with elevational zoom to display frustum polygon and ground grid.
 3. Implement a Least Tiles enumerator for the ROI; cull/display tiles in place of grid.
 4. Build a quick 3D viewer to rotate about vertical axis, pan laterally, and zoom (elevation) that displays determined tiles.